Statistic Westfield Center Ohio National

 Westfield Center Racial Demographics & Ethnicity

-Understanding the Westfield Center racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Westfield Center, the racial breakdown indicates 71% White, 0% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 3.5% of the population identifying as Hispanic or Latino.
-Notably, 98.5% of households reported speaking English only, while 1% reported speaking Spanish only.
-Additionally, 0.6% of residents were categorized as foreign-born.
+The Westfield Center racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Westfield Center, the racial breakdown reveals 71% White, 0% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 3.5% of the population identifying as Hispanic or Latino.
+Of all households, 98.5% reported speaking English only, while 1% reported speaking Spanish only.
+Moreover, 0.6% of residents were classified as foreign-born.

 Westfield Center Population Density